git-as-svn/git-as-svn/README.md

 # How to use

+## Run from binaries

+For quick run you need:

+ * Install Java 1.8 or later
+ * Download binaries archive from: https://github.com/bozaro/git-as-svn/releases
+ * After unpacking archive you can run server executing:<br/>
+   `java -jar build/deploy/git-as-svn.jar --config config.example --show-config`

+As result:

+ * Server creates empty bare repository in directory: `example.git`
+ * The server will be available on svn://localhost:3690/ url (login/password: test/test)

 ## Build from sources

 To build from sources you need install JDK 1.8 or later and run build script.